Dabrox02/alquiler-casas-apartamentos/README.md

 		valorPago,
 		(
 			SELECT nombres
-			FROM huesped h
+			FROM huesped h, reserva r
 			WHERE r.idHuesped = h.idHuesped
 		) AS nombreHuesped
 	FROM pago p
 	JOIN reserva r ON p.idReserva = r.idReserva
-	GROUP BY medioPago, fechaPago;
+	GROUP BY medioPago, fechaPago, valorPago;

     IF (SELECT COUNT(*) FROM temp_resultados) = 0 THEN
         SELECT 'No hay resultados coincidentes' AS Mensaje;